 She goes slightly misty-eyed as she continues.
 “I never thought I would have a close friend in this industry—I have maybe three close friends—but one of my closest friends is an actress,” she says with a smile.
 “It’s been really beautiful for me to define a friend in this industry, a friendship where we can both truly celebrate each other.
 We're so different and I can love on her, she can love on me, and we can collaborate.
 There’s no weirdness.”
 The depth and sincerity in her voice is heartwarming, and achingly genuine; it’s in these little moments the true dichotomy of her public and personal life reveals itself.
 For Taylor, friendship could never be surface level fluff, or gossip fodder to be analyzed by the media.
 Rather, it’s yet another sacred part of her quiet, private life—one that represents safety, kindness and an unconditional love reflective of the rarest sort of intimacy.

-Last year, Taylor collaborated with another close friend, Savanah Leaf, to make her directorial, producing and writing debut in a short documentary titled The Heart Still Hums, which follows six young mothers and mothers-to-be who are navigating issues ranging from addiction to homelessness.
+In 2020, Taylor collaborated with another close friend, Savanah Leaf, to make her directorial, producing and writing debut in a short documentary titled The Heart Still Hums, which follows six young mothers and mothers-to-be who are navigating issues ranging from addiction to homelessness.
 Having grown up with foster siblings for part of her life, the project felt particularly poignant and close to her heart.
-The 28-minute offering, which won The Palm Springs International Short Fest this year, was also inspired by their mutual understanding of the infrastructures and networks in place in underprivileged communities.
+The 28-minute offering, which won The Palm Springs International Short Fest, was also inspired by their mutual understanding of the infrastructures and networks in place in underprivileged communities.
 The weight of the subject matter and the opportunity to humanize a crisis that is often overlooked is what drew Taylor in.
 Interfacing with the women featured in the project only cemented her determination to continue finding and directing projects that have an emphasis on drawing needed attention to issues that uniquely impact women as her next career move.
 “I’ve always wanted to direct—I think I was just really nervous because I didn’t go to film school or acting school,” Taylor says.
 “But I’ve been on set and seen the way things work, and I’ll think, ‘What about if we tried it this way?
 Or what if we did this instead?’”
 Her inherent curiosity and hunger for knowledge drew her naturally to the research part of the process, which she compares to “a groundhog digging itself into a hole and then being able to pop up and make decisions.”
 Ironically, it’s being behind the camera that makes her feel most exposed.
 “It’s like, suddenly people see you and your thought process and there’s so much fear that comes with that,” she remarks.
 “I really thrive in that fear with directing and producing.
 That’s how directing makes me feel—like you’re throwing in potions like a witch, and then you’re stirring it up and seeing what comes out.”

 It is perhaps these juxtapositions—thriving off of the fear of exposure while also holding onto the desire to be completely invisible—that make the very private Taylor Russell feel simultaneously so open and relatable.
 We’ve all felt that same rush of emotion when we’ve been suddenly nudged into the spotlight—half dread and half elation, but more than that, an inexplicable desire, something akin to a sugar rush or a burst of adrenaline, that calls on us to be seen as we are without having to apply the trappings of social grace.
 It is in this space—the space of simply being present as herself—that Taylor seems most at peace.
 It makes one wonder if perhaps the biggest role of her lifetime could be to simply teach others that honoring your intricacies and imperfections is more precious than any level of fame can bring.